What is an RWA token

 - represent real-world assets

-- can operate on different blockchains
+- can operate on blockchain networks

-- widely used in DeFi
+- used in DeFi and investment platforms

 How RWA tokens work

-The process usually includes several steps:
+The tokenization process usually includes:

-Examples of assets used for RWA tokens
+Examples of RWA assets

 - real estate